thainguyentrong/vietnamese-handwriting-recognition/README.md

 * 2 LSTM layers with 256 units propagate information through the sequence and map the sequence to a matrix of size 32x148.
 Each matrix-element represents a score for one of the 148 characters at one of the 32 time-steps
 * The CTC layer either calculates the loss value given the matrix and the ground truth text (when training), or it decodes the matrix to the final text with beam search decoding
 * Batch size is set to 64

-# Highest accuracy achieved is 0.87
+Highest accuracy achieved is 0.87 and positive recognition result